Back to the Basics, Part I

 There are too many instructors out there who overcomplicate landings for their students.
 In my earlier instructing days, I was probably one of these, but no more!
 I am here to simplify landings as much as possible.

-The basic theory in it’s simplest form is to have the airplane touch down at the lowest possible speed consistent with the wind conditions and with the centerline of the airplane parallel to and over the runway centerline.
+The basic theory in its simplest form is to have the airplane touch down at the lowest possible speed consistent with the wind conditions and with the centerline of the airplane parallel to and over the runway centerline.
 In laymen’s terms, the airplane should be stalling as it touches down while traveling straight down the runway over the centerline.
-Why should it be stalling as it touches down?
+Why?
 Because we want the airplane to stop flying as it touches down.
 A stall, by definition, is when the airplane stops flying.
 You should hear the stall warning horn chirping as your wheels touch down.

 What if you level off above the runway and you’re still a little fast?
 Simple.
 Look at the end of the runway, using your periphery to gauge when the airplane starts to sink.
 When it does, add enough back pressure on the yoke to stop it from sinking.
 When the airplane stops sinking, stop adding back pressure.
 This allows the speed to bleed off.
 It also encourages a really nice flare.
 Take the mindset of, “I don’t want this airplane to land.”
 That will encourage you to keep the airplane off the ground as long as possible, allowing it to get as slow as possible.